dreamx-market/dreamx-docs/http.md

 ```
 X-RateLimit-Limit - The total amount of requests you can make per hour.
 X-RateLimit-Remaining - The number of remaining requests.
-X-RateLimit-Reset - When the limit will reset in UTC UNIX seconds.
+X-RateLimit-Reset - When the limit will reset in UNIX seconds.
 ```

 Example: